要求 yōkyū demand; desire

 Earlier forms like and show a plant with visible roots.¹ The same plant can be seen in for example (modern 奏) which shows the plant being offered with two hands.
 In ancient times plants often figured in rituals, specifically rituals where favors were being asked.
 One theory about how 求/ got its meaning of seek is that it was not used as a direct representation (i.e. a plant), but as a symbol for the act of the ritual in which it was used: seeking help from the gods.²

-Mnemonic: Offer with both hands a plant in a request
+Mnemonic: Offer a plant in a request

 1. Until recently scholars judged 求 to be a depiction of animal fur, based on the assumption that 求 was the protoform of 裘 (fur clothing).
 However, 求 functions in 裘 purely as phonetic, only lending its sound (Ochiai, 2014:222-223).
 More on this below.